ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

 ### `RevisionsConfiguration`

-This object contains a Dictionary of the revision settings for specific collections, and an optional default configuration.
+This object contains a Default configuration that applies to all collections, and a Dictionary of collection-specific configurations that override the default configuration for the collections they are defined for.
 {CODE:csharp RevisionsConfiguration_definition@DocumentExtensions\Revisions\ClientAPI\Operations\ConfigureRevisionsDefinitions.cs /}

 * **Properties**